Skip to main content

 rules.weighted_upstreamsarray[object]FalseList of Upstream configurations.

-upstream.pass_hostenumFalse"pass"["pass", "node", "rewrite"]Configures the host when the request is forwarded to the upstream.
-Can be one of pass, node or rewrite. pass- transparently passes the client's host to the Upstream. node- uses the host configured in the node of the Upstream. rewrite- Uses the value configured in upstream_host.
+rules.weighted_upstreams.upstream.pass_hostarrayFalse"pass"["pass", "node", "rewrite"]Mode deciding how the host name is passed. pass passes the client's host name to the upstream. node passes the host configured in the node of the upstream. rewrite passes the value configured in upstream_host.

-upstream.namestringFalseIdentifier for the Upstream for specifying service name, usage scenarios etc.
+rules.weighted_upstreams.upstream.namestringFalseIdentifier for the Upstream for specifying service name, usage scenarios, and so on.

 note